AkgunOnur/FlyingCar_BackyardFlyer/README.md

 * LANDING: the drone is landing on the ground
 * DISARMING: the drone is disarming

-While the drone is in each state, you will need to check transition criteria with a registered callback.
-If the transition criteria are met, you will set the next state and pass along any commands to the drone.
+While the drone is in each state, transition criteria needs to be checked with a registered callback.
+If the transition criteria are met, next state will be set and any commands will be passed along to the drone.
 For example:

 ```python
 def state_callback(self):